trueos/pcbsd/src-qt5/docs/controlpanel.rst

    your custom rules are not used whenever the system is in :ref:`Tor Mode`.

 Whenever you create a custom rule, test that your new rule works as expected.
-For example, if you create a rule to allow incoming SSH connections, try connecting to your PC-BSD® system using :command:`ssh` to verify that the firewall is now allowing the connection.
+For example, if you create a rule to allow incoming SSH connections, try connecting to your TrueOS® system using :command:`ssh` to verify that the firewall is now allowing the connection.

 .. index:: network
 .. _Network Configuration: